Presidential Department Descriptions

 White House Photo Office

 Programming in the White House Photo Office is geared toward candidates who are looking to build leadership skills in photography and photo journalism.
 This office is responsible for photographically documenting and capturing the history of the Presidency.
-Specific intern responsibilities include photographing open press events, editing photos, maintaining the photo database, and assisting with various logistical and administrative tasks.
+Specific intern responsibilities include editing and toning photos, maintaining the photo database, and assisting with various logistical and administrative tasks.
+Additionally, interns may have the opportunity to photograph open press events.

 White House Visitors Office